Introduction to Malaysian Culture Customs and Etiquette

 Malaysians are also quick to tell each other if one behaves foolishly.

-You may hear a Malaysian tell a road hog, “kopi license ar?” about human intervention and eradicating the kopi-o license culture – where a learner driver pays “duit kopi” (under-the-counter bribe) for a ‘guaranteed to pass’ packages in the old day.
+You may hear a Malaysian say they behave like kopi license ar?” about human intervention and eradicating the kopi-o license culture – where a learner driver pays “duit kopi” (under-the-counter bribe) for a ‘guaranteed to pass’ packages in the old day.

 This system has been eradicated now with an automated system for driving tests.